aanshi18/MIPS_processor/README.md

 # MIPS_processor
 ---
+ Blocks of the Processor
+---
 - This processor in a 16 bit processor with some sepcific features and some specific blocks.
+All the blocks together form the processor.
  ---
  ```
   - Execution Block